 The Art House takes every reasonable measure to ensure the security of data transmitted via this website.

-Art House does not warrant the security of any information which you transmit to it.
-Accordingly, any information which you transmit to
+House does not warrant the security of any information which you transmit to it.
+Accordingly, any information which you transmit to is transmitted

-adequacy or completeness of such information, nor does it undertake to keep this website updated.
-Performance details in the What’s On
+or completeness of such information, nor does it undertake to keep this website updated.
+Performance details in the What’s On section of the

 To the maximum extent permitted by law, The Art House excludes liability for any loss or damage, however caused (including through negligence)